mdolon/mdolon-dot-com/reading-list.md

 title: Reading List
 permalink: /reading-list/
 ---
-I'm a firm believer that reading the most effective means of information consumption (at least until neural links are a thing).
+I'm a firm believer that reading (and education, more broadly) has the most profound and lasting impact in advancing human civilization.
 While my book list is not nearly as comprehensive as others, I thought it may be interesting to share what I have on my shelf.